monikrish2698/data-science-portfolio/README.md

 # Data Science Portfolio
-This repository contains some additional data science projects that I did in my free time
+<p>This repository contains some additional data science projects that I did in my free time.
+These projects helped me understand the basics of some complicated topics.
+I hope these projects can help other beginner level data science and machine learning enthusiasts to explore and find their space in this field.</p>
 <br>
 <br>
 <ol>